yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 * Use variables to store strings and numbers
 * Use string interpolation to write sentences using variables

-Note: To engage fully in this lesson, you'll want to have an account with repl.it and have a basic understanding of how to use that interface!
-Find an intro [here]().

 ## 📗 Technical Vocabulary

 - Console